MA Art + Research

 In year two, all students complete an individual Major Project in their chosen form.
 This year, 2016-17, ARC students presented their work in exhibitions, performances, product launches, screenings and panel discussions at various public venues, including The Darkroom, The Chocolate Factory, IFI, the LAB, Millennium Court Arts Centre and St. Stephen's Green.
 Students can devise books for publication by ARC Public Press and support is also available for those wishing to develop funding applications for PhD research.

 ARC graduates have launched new businesses in fashion and woodworking (Jai Thorn and J Ross & Sons), scripted and directed short films (Susan Gogan) and authored publications (Theo Honohan and Fiona Gannon).

-Graduates of MAVIS, which preceded and guided the development of ARC, include Mary Cremin (Director of Void Gallery), Gavin Delahunty (curator at Dallas Museum of Art), Cleo Fagan (founder of Superprojects), Jennie Guy (founder of Art School), Georgina Jackson (Director of the Douglas Hyde Gallery), Rosie Lynch (co-founder of Nimble Spaces) and Kate Strain (Artistic Director of Graz Kunstverein).
+Graduates of MAVIS, which preceded and guided the development of ARC, include Mary Cremin (Director of Void Gallery), Cleo Fagan (founder of Superprojects), Jennie Guy (founder of Art School), Georgina Jackson (Director of the Douglas Hyde Gallery), Rosie Lynch (co-founder of Nimble Spaces), Mark Cullen and Gavin Murphy (Co-Directors of Pallas Contemporary Projects) and Kate Strain (Artistic Director of Graz Kunstverein).

 What modules will I study?